-Lower the top half of the enclosure and position so that the flathead threaded screws included in the baggie are lined up with the holes as shown in figure 4.23.
+Lower the top half of the enclosure and position so that the mounting holes are lined up as shown in figure 4.23.
+Locate the flathead threaded screws included in the plastic baggie.
 The screws will be inserted from the bottom of the housing as shown in figure 4.24.
 Tighten so that the lid is firmly in place.